-With or without the arrival of the LRT, the Brooklyn Boulevard Station Area is already a regional commercial draw.
+With or without the arrival of the LRT, Brooklyn Park and the Brooklyn Boulevard Station Area is already a regional commercial draw.
 A first focus area should be to densify the retail centers and support walkability before the LRT arrives.
-The biggest opportunity area is between Shingle Creek, Revive Church, and the Fire Station at 73rd Avenue North which includes the large vacant site owned by Fine & Associates.
+The biggest opportunity area is between Shingle Creek, Revive Church, and the Fire Station at 73rd Avenue North which includes the large vacant site under contract by Fine & Associates.